DeeMetuso/Java/README.md

 Local (--local): Default level, writing to the local project's .git/config file.
 Global (--global): User-specific configuration stored in the home directory.
 System (--system): Applied across the entire system, affecting all users and repositories.

+# Git tools and packages

+Git Tools encompass various applications that facilitate interaction between users and the Git version control system.
+These tools, such as Git Bash and Git GUI, serve as interfaces for users to navigate Git's robust functionalities.
+Git supports both built-in and third-party tools to cater to diverse user preferences.

+Built-in Git GUI tools, including Git Bash, git-gui, and gitk, offer features for committing and browsing within the Git environment.
+Additionally, Git is compatible with various third-party tools, providing users with platform-specific experiences.

+Git offers powerful functionality tools, including commands, command line interfaces, and Git GUI.
+Let's explore two essential package tools:

+--Git Bash:

+Description: Git Bash is designed for Windows environments, serving as a Git command line for Windows.
+It provides an emulation layer for a Git command-line experience within the Windows operating system.
+Usage: Git Bash is part of the Git package installer on Windows and can be accessed by right-clicking on a folder in Windows Explorer.
+It includes additional commands stored in the /usr/bin directory, enhancing the shell experience on Windows.

+--Git GUI:

+Description: Git GUI is a robust alternative to Git Bash, offering a graphical representation of Git command line functions.
+It features comprehensive visual diff tools for a more user-friendly experience.
+Usage: Git GUI can be accessed by right-clicking on a folder or location in Windows Explorer.
+Alternatively, it can be accessed through the command line using the command $ git gui.

+--Gitk
+Gitk functions as a graphical tool for viewing the history of a Git repository.
+It offers a robust GUI, incorporating the capabilities of Git log and Git grep.
+Its primary purpose is to help users explore past events or understand the evolution of a project.
+To use Gitk, one can launch it from the command line within a Git repository by typing $ gitk and, if needed, specifying additional Git log options.